Looking for a local, pick-your-own farm in Alaska? Scroll down this page and you will see the U-Pick farms in Alaska,

 fun I know we do."

-A visitor writes: I wanted to let you know about the wonderful
+Comments from a visitor on July 02, 2016: I wanted to let you know about the wonderful

 people I spoke to at Pyrah's.
 I didn't even know we had farms like this up